Installation: Setting Up the viewORCA Program and Pre-Requisites Packages¶

 Write source ~/.bashrc in the terminal and press enter.
 Once you have done this, try to run ase gui in the terminal.
 This will hopefully show the ase gui and allow you to access the useful ASE programs through the terminal.

-There are three ways to install viewORCA on your system.
+There are two ways to install viewORCA on your system.
 These ways are described below:

 To install the viewORCA program using pip3, perform the following in your terminal.